 My co-edited book (2021), The Handbook of Psychotherapy Ethics was recently published by the Oxford University Press, with an international group of psychologists, philosophers, and psychiatrists.
 It offers a thorough analysis of the pressing ethical issues that emerge in an increasingly multicultural, diverse, divergent, and digital space of psychotherapy.

 I also co-edited (2019) The Bloomsbury Companion to Philosophy of Psychiatry, with Robyn Bluhm, which is intended to serve as a textbook in philosophy of psychiatry, offering an introduction to philosophy of psychiatry by mapping it on to the traditional areas of philosophy.
 You can find a review of it here.
-A paperback copy is scheduled for publication in 2022.
+A paperback copy was published in 2022.

 Another co-edited book (2017), Extraordinary Science and Psychiatry: Responses to the Crisis in Mental Health Research, with Jeffrey Poland, adopts a Kuhnian approach to make sense of the existing research landscape in psychiatry.
 Some reviews can be found here and here.